Home » Transition » United Services Military Apprenticeship Program

 • This is obtained by working in the trade field, employing the skills obtained through formal training and experience.

-• The amount of OJT required depends on the trade field, as some require more on the job hours than others.
+• The amount of OJT required depends on the trade field, as some require more on-the-job hours than others.

 • Generally, participants must complete between 2,000 and 6,000 work hours to satisfy most apprenticeship requirements.